emillamm/instarecs/README.md

 instarecs
 =========

 A shortcut to powerful recommendations using pairwise comparisons instead of ratings.
-A live implementation of the algorithm can be found on [flicked.co](http://flicked.co/).
 ![Prediction accuracy](https://raw.github.com/emillamm/instarecs/master/testresults.png)
 Instarecs can predict your users taste in products, music, videos etc., with an accuracy of ~60%, after the user has performed ~14 comparisons between pairs of products.
 More about this in the [Test Results](#test-results).